hbjcr/mars_docs/README.md

 1. Read the manual.
 Seriously.
 2. MARS only runs on a 64-bit compatible OS.
 I highly recommend doing this tutorial using Ubuntu 14.04 the first time because that will increase your chances of success.
 After getting MARS up and running you can then try a newer OS version or even a different OS when you understand the basics.
 3. You will need a host to recompile the kernel, this tutorial assumes your host already has all the utilities required to perform this task.
 Moreover, the kernel will be built using [the old fashioned way](https://help.ubuntu.com/community/Kernel/Compile#Alternate_Build_Method:_The_Old-Fashioned_Debian_Way) method.
+4. You will need an extra partition to host the data that will be replicated by MARS.
+This means at the very minimum, you will need the default parition to host your OS and an additional partition to host your MARS data.

 ## Kernel compilation